wilsonmar/WebSockets/README.md

     Firefox and Google Chrome are downloaded by each user.

 2).
 Identify your browser's version.

+Generally, mouse to the top of the screen and click to expand the Help menu.
+* In Firefox, select Help | Troubleshooting Information.
+* In Internet Explorer, select Help | About.
+* In Chrome, click the "hamburger" icon at the upper right and select About Google Chrome.

 3). http://caniuse.com/#search=websockets
 shows almost all browsers in 2015 supports WebSockets.